 Other High School Electives for Homeschoolers

-I’ve listed our top 5 must-take electives for high schoolers above, but once you’ve dabbled in those, you’re likely to still have some room for more.
+I’ve listed our top five must-take electives for high schoolers above, but once you’ve dabbled in those, you’re likely to still have some room for more.
 Remember, the sky is the limit.
-Find some that help you pursue your passion, talents, and possible career.
+Find some that help you pursue your passions, talents, and possible career.

 Here are a few more you might not have thought of: